BSVogler/k8s-runpod-kubelet/readme.md

 ### Annotations

 You can customize the RunPod deployment using annotations.
-Add annotations to the pod or to the controlling job.
+Annotations can be placed on either:
+- **The Pod spec** directly (in `pod.metadata.annotations`)
+- **The Job spec** that controls the pod (in `job.metadata.annotations`)

+The kubelet will check the pod first, then fall back to the job annotations if not found on the pod.

 ```yaml
 metadata: